SinclairHudson/CANSOFCOM/README.md

 This repository was built for the CANSOFCOM Drone Classification Machine Learning challenge of Hack The North 2020++.
 You can see the original challenge in CANSOFCOM_Challenge.pdf.

+## TODO

+These are some ideas that I don't have time to implement. (in order of predicted impact on performance)

+* Finding the ideal STFT parameters based on the f_s and such.
+* Focal Loss instead of crossentropy to focus on classes that are harder
+* Small architecture changes.
+Deeper?
+Larger receptive field?
+* Hyperparam sweep